Point Lookout: a free weekly publication of Chaco Canyon Consulting

 When we regard pursuing an idea as urgent, we're more likely to accept risks, more likely to underestimate risks, and more likely to overlook risks.
 Both buyers and sellers contribute.
 Some buyers have preconceived ideas about what's important.
 Whether or not they're correct, they communicate their preconceptions to sellers to encourage them to propose the kinds of ideas they favor.
 At times buyers add a dash of urgency to these communications to attract the most capable sellers.
 This biases the portfolio of proposals they receive by replacing importance with urgency.
 As an element of their "sales pitch," some sellers assert, "…we must do this now or miss the opportunity."
 This replaces the question of the importance of the proposed objective, with a question of timing.
 When this happens, both buyer and seller may be mistaking urgency for importance.
 Whether buyers or sellers exploit urgency, risk creeps in.

 Risk is a fact of life.
 Risk creep need not be.
 Use open conversations to mitigate risk creep risk.
-First in this series Go to top Top Next issue: Exploiting Functional Fixedness: I Next Issue
+Risk Creep: I First issue in this series Go to top Top Next issue: Exploiting Functional Fixedness: I Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!